mahirsowad3/Auction-House-Website/README.md

 2. To place a custom bid, enter the desired amount and click the "Place Custom Entered Bid" button.
 3. Make sure the entered bid is an integer; decimal values are not allowed.
 4. To place the next higher bid (by $1), simply click the "Place Next Highest Bid (The Item's Current Highest Bid + $1)" button.
-5. In order to leave the view-specific-item page, click on the "View Items" option in Navbar.
+5. In order to leave the view-specific-item page, click on the "View Active Items" or any other option on the Navbar.
 6. If the item currently has no bids, the item's price will be treated as the item's current highest bid, the buyer's highest bid will be treated as 0, and the difference between the buyer's requested bid and their highest bid will just be treated as the buyer's requested bid when determining if the buyer can place their desired bid.
 7. Buyer can only place a bid if their requested bid is higher than the item's current highest bid, if they are not related to